namastexlabs/automagik-spark/instructions/codebase.md

         Args:
             flow_name: Name of the flow to schedule
-            schedule_type: Type of schedule ('interval' or 'cron')
+            schedule_type: Type of schedule ('interval', 'cron', or 'oneshot')
             schedule_expr: Schedule expression
             flow_params: Optional parameters to pass to the flow